yousbot/usefulScripts/TSM_8_1_Migration_Guide_Windows_to_Linux.md

 **Creator**: Youssef Sbai Idrissi, Data Engineer
 **Date**: 10/09/2019

-> **Note**: This guide assumes that TSM 8.1 supports migration from Windows to Linux.
-For the most up-to-date information, consult IBM's official documentation.
+> **Note**: The guide serves as a comprehensive step-by-step manual for migrating TSM 8.1 from a Windows to a Linux server.

 ---